jacktuck/unfurl/README.md

 # Unfurled

 ## So, like, what does _unfurl_ even mean?
->make or become spread out from a rolled or folded state, especially in order to be open to the wind.
+>Spread out from a rolled or folded state

 ## Install